A Mid~Autumn Night's Dream

 The Signature Baked Mooncake with Mixed Nuts and Jamon Iberico is also back by popular demand, and each selection is elegantly presented in a custom-designed red gift box featuring an intricate lattice pattern.

-To order, visit www.meritushotels.com/en/mandarin-orchard-singapore/offers/mid-autumn-collection.html, call (65) 6831 6320/6262, or email festivedesk.orchard@meritushotels.com.
+To order, visit meritushotels.com/en/ mandarin-orchard-singapore/offers/mid-autumn-collection.html, call (65) 6831 6320/6262, or email festivedesk.orchard@meritushotels.com.
 Selected credit cards enjoy an early bird discount of up to 25 per cent off until Sept 10, and a regular discount of up to 20 per cent between Sept 11 and Oct 4.

 TWG